top of page

 standoff.

-The kid pitches in, the baby fat on his ruddy cheeks bouncing with
+The kid pitches in, the baby fat on his ruddy cheeks bouncing

 Maaaan, whoever tryna shoot the cops—they cooked.”